 Anyway, this shows once again that:

-- every popular platform tend to be the target of choice of all sorts of hacking and cracking.
-Popularity always come with its downsides.
+- every popular platform tends to be the target of choice of all sorts of hacking and cracking.
+Popularity always comes with its downsides.
 We’ve seen it while Microsoft Windows grew so much that it became the target of choice for all viruses and malware.
 The same applies to Microsoft Office who had hard times dealing with macros scripts.
 Now, with Android holding the biggest market share on the smartphone segment (at least in the U.S), it comes to no surprise that it also gained attention from those hackers,

 - privacy is also an issue with mobile phones.
 On one hand, smartphones are becoming more connected (with 3G and even EDGE networks).On the other hands, we can see apps and software that are targeted to monitoring a smartphone behavior.
 If you search on the internet for apps that allow you to spy your spouse, or monitor what your kids are doing, then you’ll find plenty of solutions.

 While the following does not specifically apply to CarrierIQ Keylogger, it gives you a broad understanding of what is now offered/possible in this field of logging activities on Smartphones.
 In fact, this means that a software is running in the background and record whatever action you do on your smartphone then send it elsewhere: your smartphone has an internet connection, isn’t it?
 In fact, most software can be installed without the owner being aware of it once it’s running (at least most of the times).